MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-v14-v17.md

     For more information about this setting, see [DestinationAppsForMigration](upgrade-destinationappsformigration.md).

-2. Disable task Scheduler on the server instance for purposes of upgrade.
+2. Disable task scheduler on the server instance for purposes of upgrade.

     ```powershell
     Set-NavServerConfiguration -ServerInstance <server instance name> -KeyName "EnableTaskScheduler" -KeyValue false